-Description | Description | |
+| Description | Description | |

-The traditional wooden motor boat Silva is designed for a maximum of 28 passengers and 4-5 crew members.
-Silva is one of the last representatives of the traditional adriatic type of boat – trabakul.
+The traditional wooden motor boat Providnost is designed for a maximum of 30 passengers and 4-5 crew members.
 The boat is 21 meters long and has 3 decks.
-There are cabins in the hold, on the main deck there is outdoor seating, dining room, galley, sanitary facilities.
-The sun deck is for relaxation. |
+There are cabins in the hold, on the main deck and on the top deck, On the main deck there is outdoor seating, dining room, galley, sanitary facilities.
+The top/sun deck is for relaxation. |

 The modern luxury motor yacht is designed for a maximum of 36 passengers and 6-9 crew members.
 Construction of the ship was completed in 2020, with final completion of the interiors in April 2021.
 The ship is 41 meters long and has 4 spacious decks.
 The lower deck and main deck are dedicated to cabins, the upper deck has a spacious restaurant with bar, outdoor and indoor seating, galley and captain’s bridge.
 The sun deck, partially shaded, is equipped with sun loungers and a Jacuzzi.
 For easy access to the sea, there is a platform just above sea level at the stern, with a ladder and shower. |